dhisonp/ardent-design/ARDENT_DESIGN.md

 ### Dividers

 Hairline rules.
-Default dividers use gray.900 (harsh, high-contrast).
-Can be made thicker with the strong variant (gray.900, 2px).
+Default dividers use pure black (harsh, maximum contrast).
+Can be made thicker with the strong variant (black, 2px).

 ---